Characterization of non-classical particle propagation using superpositions of position and momentum: Theoretical background

 \subsection{The particle propagation paradox}

+We consider the motion of massless particles (photons) propagating in free space as shown in Fig. \ref{fig:concept}.
+The velocity along the z-direction is close to the speed of light, so that the distance along the z-axis can be identified with the time of propagation, $t=z/c$.
+The time evolution of the transverse position $x(t)$ is given by the transverse velocity $v=\theta c$, where $\theta \ll 1$ is the angle at which the photons propagate relative to the z-axis.
+The momentum corresponding to this angle is given by $\theta$ times the total momentum of the photon and the ratio of velocity and momentum is given by the mass of the propagating photon, $m=h/(c\lambda)$.
+The motion in the transverse $x$ direction thus corresponds to the free space motion of a particle of mass $m$, where the passage of time is recorded by the motion along the z-axis.

-We consider the motion of free particles propagating almost parallel to the z-axis as shown in Fig. \ref{fig:concept}.
-Since the velocity in the z-direction can be regarded constant under the paraxial approximation, the time evolution of the transverse position $x$ can be identified with the transverse positions detected at various positions along the z-axis.
-Assuming the Newton's first law, all particles of mass $m$ with positions in an interval of $L$ around $x=0$ and a momentum interval $B$ around $p=0$ at $t=0$ should pass through positions in the interval $|x\left(t_M \right)| \leq M/2$ at time $t=t_M$, where $M$ is given by $L+(B/m) t_M$.
+Newton's first law states that particles in free space will not change their velocity.
+This means that particles of mass $m$ with positions in an interval of $L$ around $x=0$ and a momentum interval $B$ around $p=0$ at $t=0$ should pass through positions in the interval $|x\left(t_M \right)| \leq M/2$ at time $t=t_M$, where $M$ is given by $L+(B/m) t_M$.
 It is therefore possible to test Newton's first law by comparing only three probabilities observed at three different times.
 These probabilities are defined as follows. $P(L)$ is the probability of finding particles at $t = 0$ in the position interval of width $L$ around $x=0$.
 Similarly, $P(B)$ is the probability of finding particles at $t = 0$ in the momentum interval of width $B$ around $p=0$.
-This probability can be observed in space by considering the transverse positions for $t \rightarrow \infty$.
+Since $p/m$ is the transverse component of the velocity of the particle, the momentum value corresponds to the angle $\theta=p/(mc)$ at which the photons propagate relative to the z-axis.
+In principle, this angle can be observed in space as soon as sufficient time has passed so that the transverse position is approximately given by $\theta ct$.
+Ideally, this condition is satisfied for $t \rightarrow \infty$, where the angles $\theta$ are mapped to macroscopic length scales defined by $ct$.
+In the following, a lens will be used to map the different angles $\theta$ onto different transverse positions, so that the ideal condition of $t \rightarrow \infty$ can be observed at a finite spatial scale.
+We can then identify the transverse momentum $p$ at $t=0$ from the position detected in the focal plane of the lens.
 Finally, the probability $P(M)$ is the probability of finding the particle in the position interval $M$ around $x(t_M)=0$ at time $t=t_M$, where $M=L+Bt_M/m$.

 Since any particle with a position in $L$ and a momentum in $B$ at $t=0$ will arrive within the interval $M$ at time $t_M$, the probability $P(M)$ has a lower bound of

 where the $P\left(L\: \mathrm{AND} \:B \right)$ is the probability of particles satisfying both $|x|\leq L/2$ and $|p|\leq B/2$.
 If $P(L)$ and $P(B)$ are known separately, the minimal value of $P\left(L\: \mathrm{AND} \:B \right)$ is given by $P(L)+P(B)-1$, obtained under the condition that all particles must either be in $L$ or in $B$.